rebeccapower/test/index.md

 ---
-layout: home
+layout: splash
 header:
-  image: "/assets/images/IslandoraCon-Home.png"
+  overlay-image: "/assets/images/IslandoraCon-Home.png"
 ---

-As Covid-related restrictions begin to ease, UPEI has generously renewed their offer to host a hybrid [Islandora](https://www.islandora.ca/) conference, based in Charlottetown, PEI.
+As Covid-related restrictions begin to ease, the University of Prince Edward Island has generously renewed their offer to host a hybrid [Islandora](https://www.islandora.ca/) conference, based in Charlottetown, PEI.

 The event is tentatively scheduled for **August 2 - 5th, 2022**, and we are currently hoping for **both online and in-person** workshops/presentations, with flexible options for registration.